Skip to main content

 UCP Identity Linking

-UCP's extensible capability model allows any domain owner to publish extensions.
-PayClaw publishes io.payclaw.common.identity — a checkout extension that lets agents declare verified human authorization before acting at a merchant.
-Merchants who install PayClaw signal to every UCP-compliant agent that declared agents are preferred.
+UCP's extensible capability model allows any domain owner to publish extensions. kyaLabs publishes io.kyalabs.common.identity — a checkout extension that lets agents declare verified human authorization before acting at a merchant.
+Merchants who adopt Badge signal to every UCP-compliant agent that declared agents are preferred.

 The extension is open source under the MIT license.
-The full merchant documentation is at /merchants.
+The full merchant documentation is at kyalabs.io.
 The UCP specification is at ucp.dev.
-The protocol repo is at github.com/payclaw/ucp-agent-badge.
+The protocol repo is at github.com/kyalabs/ucp-agent-badge.

 Badge is the mechanism by which an authorized actor proves it's not a bot.
 Before any action, the agent declares itself — and that declaration carries weight.